mavaddat/dotfiles/README.md

 * case insensitivity.
 * tab all the livelong day.

 ### Moving around in folders (`z`, `...`, `cdf`)

 `z` helps you jump around to whatever folder.
 It uses actual real magic to determine where you should jump to.
-Seperately there's some `...` aliases to shorten `cd ../..` and `..`, `....` etc. Then, if you have a folder open in Finder, `cdf` will bring you to it.
+Separately, there's some `...` aliases to shorten `cd ../..` and `..`, `....` etc. Then, if you have a folder open in Finder, `cdf` will bring you to it.

 ```sh
 z dotfiles
 z blog